brontosaurusrex/brontosaurusrex.github.io/vim.md

     :e filename < opens file
     :tabe filename < opens file in new tab
     :qall < close all and exit
-    :Texplore < file explorer that will open stuff in new tab

 make each buffer appear in tab